gilmour-libs/gilmour/README.md

 Gilmour is a framework for writing micro-services that exchange data over non-http transports.
 Currently supported backends are AMQP and Redis PubSub.
-In both cases, topics (in case of AMQP) and channels (in case of Redis) as "routes".
+In both cases, topics (in case of AMQP) and channels (in case of Redis) are used like "routes".
 The DSL provided is similar to Sinatra.

 ## Protocol

 Gilmour uses it's own simple protocol to send request and response "headers".
-The structure of the AMQP payload is a simple JSON as shown below:
+The structure of the payload is a simple JSON as shown below:

     {
 	  data: The actual payload,